JevaneswariK/northwind_business_intelligence_analysis/README.md

 - Shippers
 - Categories

-These tables are connected through primary and foreign key relationships, enabling integrated analysis across different business areas.
+These tables are connected using primary and foreign key relationships, enabling integrated analysis across different business domains.

 ---

-## 🛠️ Tools & Technologies
+# 🛠️ Tools & Technologies

+- **SQL**
-- **MySQL Workbench** – SQL analysis and data exploration
+- **MySQL Workbench**
-- **Microsoft Excel** – Initial data handling
+- **Microsoft Excel**
-- **Power Query** – Data cleaning and transformation
+- **Power Query**
-- **Power BI** – Data modeling, visualization, and dashboard development
+- **Power BI**
+- **DAX**

 ---

-## 🔄 Project Workflow
+# 🔄 Project Workflow

+The project followed a structured end-to-end analytics workflow:

 1. Data collection from CSV files
 2. Data import into Power BI
 3. Data cleaning and transformation using Power Query
 4. Data validation and consistency checks
 5. Data modeling using table relationships
+6. SQL-based exploratory analysis
-6. Dashboard design and visualization
+7. Dashboard design and visualization
-7. Business insight generation and interpretation
+8. Business insight generation and interpretation

 ---

-## 🧹 Data Cleaning & Transformation
+# 🧹 Data Cleaning & Transformation

-Data preparation was performed using Power Query.
+Data cleaning and transformation were performed using **Power Query** to improve data quality, consistency, and usability.

+## Issues Identified

+- Missing values in Region, Fax, and shipping-related fields
+- Unnecessary columns not required for analysis
+- Columns containing approximately 1–3% missing values
+- Incorrect data types in date columns

-### Cleaning Activities
+## Cleaning Actions

-- Replaced missing **Region** and **Fax** values with `"Unknown"` where applicable
+- Missing Region and Fax values were replaced with the standardized value **"Unknown"** where applicable.
-- Removed the unnecessary **Picture** column from Categories
+- The **Picture** column was removed from the Categories table because it was not required for analysis.
-- Removed **Photo** and **Notes** columns from Employees
+- **Photo** and **Notes** columns were removed from the Employees table.
-- Removed **Homepage** from Suppliers
-- Removed rows containing approximately 1–3% missing values where appropriate
+- Rows containing approximately 1–3% missing values in selected fields were removed where appropriate.
+- The **Homepage** column was removed from the Suppliers table.
-- Corrected incorrect date and data types
+- Incorrect data types were corrected.

-- Standardized the dataset for analysis and visualization
+These transformations simplified the dataset and prepared it for reliable analysis and visualization.

+---

+# ✅ Data Validation

+After data cleaning, validation checks were performed to ensure data accuracy and consistency.

-### Data Validation
+### Validation Steps

 - Compared row counts before and after cleaning
 - Verified relationships between tables